zaiisao/Documentation/en/Interactive Broadcast/co_host_overview.md

 ---
-title: PK Host
+title: Multi-hosts
-description:
+description: Use case of co-hosted interactive streaming
 platform: All Platforms
-updatedAt: Mon Jul 13 2020 09:40:09 GMT+0800 (CST)
+updatedAt: Mon Jul 13 2020 09:26:43 GMT+0800 (CST)
 ---
-# PK Host
+# Multi-hosts
 ## Introduction

-To attract an audience quickly, the host of a live broadcast often invites the host of another channel for co-hosting.
-Both hosts then engage in online contests, and audiences of both channels watch the hosts, send gifts, or cast votes for whichever host they like.
-This scenario, known as PK Host, is widely applied in entertainment apps.
+Multi-hosted interactive streaming is a scenario where multiple hosts interact with each other in a live interactive streaming channel.
+During interactive streaming, the host can manage the host seats and invite the audience members to become a co-host.
+Additionally, the audience members can apply to become a co-host.

-This article describes how to use the Agora SDKs to implement a PK Host scenario.
+This article describes how to use the Agora SDKs to implement a multi-hosted interactive streaming scenario.

 ## Feature list